thoth-station/solver/README.rst

   $ cat requirements.txt
   tensorflow

-Tool provided by this project will tell you how dependencies could be resolved:
+Tool provided by this project will tell you what dependencies will be considered during resolution (the whole dependency graph):

 .. code-block:: console